 Our farm is currently home to two dozen geese, about a dozen chickens, some guinea fowl and three ducks.
 In planning for 2019 we aim to expand our collection of ducks and better manage our current flocks.

-Ducks are an area of expansion for us in 2019.
+Ducks are an area of expansion for us in 2019 and comprise one of our main poultry goals for the year.
 We love our duck eggs because they are more reliably laid year round than chicken eggs, and they have thick orange yolks that are perfect for baking, which is the primary way we use eggs.
 Ducks also require less infrastructure than chickens.
 The don’t roost, and they don’t lay in nesting boxes.
 In addition to laying tasty eggs they are very active foragers.

 Meanwhile, we have two dozen geese so adding to the gaggle is no longer a priority.
 We have enough to serve the function of a goose flock on our farm very well.
 They sound a raucous alarm at anything strange or out of the ordinary happening on the property, and they lay far more eggs than the two of us can eat during their three-to-four-month laying season.
 The areas where the geese wander during the days have the most lush and green grass on our farm, and with these personable birds the entertainment factor in the barnyard is also high.

 We do hope this year to start selling goose eggs for the first time, and we might home-hatch a few flock additions if we get fertile eggs.